 Dear GFTG: Let's start in the middle, with your abs and her belly.
 Tell her you really want to get into shape and you'd love her to join you in the gym so she can help motivate you.
 Hopefully while she's there, she might pick up a dumb bell or two.

 As for those grooming issues, show her a picture in a magazine and tell her you like the way that woman looks.
 If she picks up on it, great.
 If she doesn't, you have to decide how far to push it.
 Is she defensive or open-minded?
 That should influence your decision.

-Is weight an issue for you or your partner?
-Send your tale, along with your questions, problems and rants to firstname.lastname@example.org.
+Got a problem?
+Send it, along with your questions and rants to firstname.lastname@example.org.
 And check out my new ebook, "Dear Cheryl: Advice from Tales from the Front."